Publications

 McDonnell Grant – Kafashan

-Major Goals: Our primary goals are to first: characterize relationships between sleep SWA pre- and post-ECT.
-Secondly assess the effect of ECT on sleep spindle density.
-Lastly to quantify the effect of ECT-induced central-positive complexes (CPCs) on sleep spindles and SWA.
+Major Goals: Our primary goals are to characterize relationships between sleep SWA pre- and post-ECT.
+Additionally, we hope to assess the effect of ECT on sleep spindle density as well as to quantify the effect of ECT-induced central-positive complexes (CPCs) on sleep spindles and SWA.